Visit the eligibility page to determine whether you are qualified for Academy classes.

 Chartered in 1885 as a coeducational liberal-arts college, Rollins is the oldest recognized college in the state of Florida.
 For 20 consecutive years, it has been ranked among the top two regional universities in the South and first in Florida by U.S. News & World Report.
 Rollins College is located in Winter Park in an attractive and historic residential community adjacent to the city of Orlando.
 The 75-acre campus is situated on the shores of Lake Virginia and features a lakeside beach and walking path.
 Known for its Spanish-Mediterranean architecture, Rollins was named one of the “50 Most Amazing College Campuses” by The Best Colleges, from 2011 to 2014.
 Campus facilities include a four-level, 54,000-square-foot library and a fine arts museum with six display galleries.

-Duke TIP at Louisiana State University
+Duke TIP at Texas Christian University

 Duke TIP at Duke University Marine Lab